d3b4g/leonids/_posts/chainsaw.md

 Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and safer.
 It also includes all popular RPC functions and features (like events) and can be run deterministically to make development a breez.

-To interact with the Ethereum blockchain, i will be using python library web3.py.
 To interact with the Smart Contract, we need:

 + the address to identify the contract
-+ Application Binary Interface of the contract
++ Application Binary Interface of the contract (abi)

 To test this vulnerability we can use setDomain() function and set the domain to our localhost  and then call getDomain().
 This will make the contract ping localhost, if ping successful we know we got remote code execution.

 ###### Building Python Script
-To test our theory So let’s start building a python script to interact with this contract.
-I will using web3 liabrary to interect with smart contract.
+To test our theory let’s start building a python script to interact with this contract.
+I will be using web3 liabrary to interect with smart contract.

-My final exploit is shown below
+My final exploit is shown below:

 ```python
 #!/usr/bin/env python3